Voting in person

 - a single election - for example, if you'll be on holiday on the day of the election

-- a set period - for example, if you're a student or regularly work away from home
+- a set amount of time - for example, if you're a student or regularly work away from home

-- permanently - a ballot paper will automatically be sent to you by post whenever there's an election until you tell us otherwise.
-You'll be asked to refresh your signature every 5 years to remain a permanent postal voter.
+- permanently - we'll send a ballot paper to you by post whenever there's an election until you tell us otherwise

-Once your completed application has been processed, you'll receive confirmation of your voting arrangements.
-If you don't receive written confirmation within 4 weeks of sending your application, you should contact us to check we received your application.
+Once we've received your completed application, we'll write to you to confirm your voting arrangements.
+If you don't get written confirmation after 1 month, contact Electoral Services to check that we received your application.

 There are some important things to remember about postal voting:

-- once a postal vote has been issued you can't choose to vote in person at a polling station
+- once we've sent you your postal vote, you can't choose to vote in person at a polling station

-- postal votes are sent out about a week before election day.
-Please ensure that at this time you'll be at the address where you've requested your postal vote to be sent.
+- we send out postal votes about a week before election day, so make sure you'll be at the address where your postal vote will be sent

-- if you have a long term postal vote, don't forget to let us know if you move house, or your postal vote will be sent to your old address and you'll miss out.
+- if you're a permanent postal voter, make sure you let us know if you move house, or your postal vote will be sent to your old address

 Voting by proxy